Asymptotic stability equals exponential stability -- while you twist your eyes: Conclusion and future work

 \section{Conclusion and future work}

-We have provided a step towards addressing Conley's converse question in some generality, yet, many open problems remain.
+We have provided a step towards better understanding Conley's converse question in some generality, yet, many open problems remain.
 Although directly working with flows has benefits, \textit{e.g.}, see~\cite{ref:aguiar2023universal}, the main open problem is the extension to vector fields and generic attractors.
 Several other questions are as follows.

 {{Open problem 1}}: \textit{characterize stability of~\eqref{equ:flow:homotopy:sontag:coron} throughout the homotopy.}

 {{Open problem 2}}: \textit{prove or disprove that Proposition~\ref{prop:GAS:homotopy:semiflow} holds for $n=5$.
 A counterexample would disprove the smooth Poincar\'e conjecture for $\mathbb{S}^4$.}